mollie/api-documentation/source/reference/v1/payments-api/create-payment.rst

        .. type:: string
           :required: true

-     - `The URL the customer will be redirected to after the payment process.
+     - The URL your customer will be redirected to after the payment process.

        It could make sense for the ``redirectUrl`` to contain a unique identifier – like your order ID – so you can show the right page referencing the order when your customer returns.

+       .. note:: Only for payments with the ``sequenceType`` parameter set to ``recurring``, you can omit this parameter.

    * - ``webhookUrl``